-- Required foundational course: WS 245 Intro to LGBTQ Studies or WS 295 Sexuality in Western Culture.
+- Required foundational course: WS 245 Intro to LGBTQ Studies (normally offered winter term) or WS 295 Sexuality in Western Culture (normally offered spring term).

 - Four electives (12 credits) that focus on LGBTQS issues.
 At least two courses must be at the 300 level or above, with at least one at the 400 level.